 Ground Source Review: Peacock Place.

-Peacock Place is the third award-winning ground source heat pump retrofit project undertaken by Westward Housing and Kensa Heat Pumps, installed in sheltered accommodation housing vulnerable residents in a block of flats in East Devon.
+Peacock Place is the third award-winning ground source heat pump retrofit project undertaken by Westward Housing and Kensa Contracting, installed in sheltered accommodation housing vulnerable residents in a block of flats in East Devon.

 Tagged in: Case Studies